Build and release retention policies

 If I mark a build or a release to be retained indefinitely, does the retention policy still apply?

-No. Neither the definition's retention policy nor the maximum limits set by the administrator are applied when you mark an individual build or release to be retained indefinitely.
+No. Neither the pipeline's retention policy nor the maximum limits set by the administrator are applied when you mark an individual build or release to be retained indefinitely.
 It will remain until you stop retaining it indefinitely.

 How do I specify that builds deployed to production will be retained longer?

-Customize the retention policy on the release definition.
+Customize the retention policy on the release pipeline.
 Specify the number of days that releases deployed to production must be retained.
 In addition, indicate that builds associated with that release are to be retained.
 This will override the build retention policy.

 I did not mark builds to be retained indefinitely.
 However, I see a large number of builds being retained.
 How can I prevent this?